Anisimov3D/3Dnucleus_data/README.md

 _---This utility enables lab work with nuclei to be more centered around slide preparation and image acquisition---_

-Currently works with two channels, one of which (C2) should be DAPI.
+Currently works with two channels, where C2 should be DAPI.
 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.